Samuel Dinsmoor: Political career

-Elected as a Democratic-Republican, Dinsmoor represented New Hampshire in the United States House of Representatives during the Twelfth Congress, serving from March 4, 1811 to March 3, 1813.
+Elected as a Democratic-Republican, Dinsmoor represented New Hampshire in the United States House of Representatives during the Twelfth Congress, serving from March 4, 1811, to March 3, 1813.
 Dinsmoor was an 1820 presidential elector, and served on New Hampshire Governor's Council in 1821.
 He was a commission member that negotiated and established the boundary line between Massachusetts and New Hampshire in 1825.
 He also served as state court judge in New Hampshire from 1823 to 1831.

 Securing the Democratic gubernatorial nomination, Dinsmoor was elected Governor by a popular vote in 1831.
-He was reelected to a second term in 1832, and to a third term in 1833, serving from 1831–1834.
+He was reelected to a second term in 1832, and to a third term in 1833, serving from 1831 to 1834.
 During his tenure, new manufacturing businesses were incorporated, railroads and banks flourished, and the first free public library in the United States was established in Peterborough.

 During his governorship, he also made the first official recommendation to establish a state asylum for the insane to remove the insane from prisons, dungeons, and cages.
 In 1838, a bill for the establishment of an asylum was finally passed by the state.
 He retired from political life and entered the private sector, serving as the first president of the Ashuelot Bank in Keene.
 He served in that position until his death.